Get a Stuck Ring Off of Your Finger—No Cutting!

 The Problem: A Ring is Stuck On Your Finger

 So, you’re wearing a ring that you haven’t been able to get off in months or years, and you’d rather not ruin it by going to the jeweler’s shop or ER to have it cut off.

 This is a very common occurrence, especially as the weather warms up and your hands begin to swell.
 Weight gain, especially due to pregnancy, is another common reason for fingers to swell.

 Here is a method that works for many people (though not all) for getting rings off without any damage in just a few minutes.

 Ask Your Doctor Before You Try This Method If...

 Note, however, that you shouldn’t attempt this method if arthritis-swollen joints are the reason you cannot get the ring off!
-This method will NOT allow a ring to pass over arthritic joints because bone is not soft.
+This method will not allow a ring to pass over arthritic joints because the bone is not soft.
 Ask your doctor if you have any doubts!

 Find Waxed Dental Floss and A Helper

 First, locate a container of dental floss—preferably waxed to allow the ring to slip over it easier.
 Make sure you have plenty of dental floss in the container—you don’t want to run out.

 Next, recruit a helper.
 This process will take less than five minutes if it is going to work for your situation at all.